veit/jupyter-tutorial/docs/productive/documenting/index.rst

 For extensive documentation you can, for example, use `Sphinx
 <https://www.sphinx-doc.org/>`_, a documentation tool that converts :doc:`rest`,
 a simple markup language, into HTML or PDF, EPub and man pages.
 The Jupyter tutorial was also created with Sphinx.
-To get a first impression of the Sphinx, you can have a look at the source code of this page by following the link `Sources <../../_sources/productive/sphinx/index.rst.txt>`_ folgt.
+To get a first impression of Sphinx, you can have a look at the source code of this page by following the link `Sources
+<../../_sources/productive/sphinx/index.rst.txt>`_.

 Originally, Sphinx was developed for the documentation of Python and is now used in almost all Python projects, including `NumPy and SciPy